lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/02-Validations/README.md

 ### Add some validations to the `User` model

 - A user should have a username
-- A user should have an email, and a valid one
+- A user should have an email and a valid one
 - Users should have unique usernames

 ### Add some validations to the `Post` model